eyedeekay/si-i2p-plugin/README.md

                             del
                                  <- echo "y" > destination_url.i2p/del

-In order to use them to interact with eepSites, pipe the destination URL into destination\_url.i2p/send, and pipe out the result from destination\_url.i2p/recv.
+In order to use them to interact with eepSites, you may either make your requests to the parent pipes  which will delegate the responses to the child pipes automatically, or you may manually pipe the destination URL into destination\_url.i2p/send, and pipe out the result from destination\_url.i2p/recv.
 To retrieve the full cryptographic identifier of the eepSite, pipe out the destination from destination\_url.i2p/name and to close the pipe, pipe anything at all into destination\_url.i2p/del.
-This is still a little bit buggy.

 What I'm doing right now:
 -------------------------

-Right now I'm implementing a named-pipe based system for generating new destination proxies by making requests to a parent pipe and recieving them from an aggregating pipe.
+I'm doing the last of the parent pipe system.
+Making sure it always signals the correct child pipe and only the correct child pipe.
+Whenever I get tired I try and figure out how to integrate it with an initsystem or a package manager.

 What the final version should do:
 ---------------------------------